people3k/robinson2020/README.md

   - [:file\_folder: figures](/analysis/figures): Plots and other
     illustrations

-## How to run in your broswer or download and run locally
+## How to run in your browser or download and run locally

 The simplest way to explore the text, code and data is to click on [binder](https://mybinder.org/v2/gh/bocinsky/robinson2020/master?urlpath=rstudio) to open an instance of RStudio in your browser, which will have the compendium files ready to work with.
-Binder uses \[rocker-project.org Docker\] images to ensure a consistent and reproducible computational environment.
+Binder uses (rocker-project.org)\[rocker-project.org Docker\] images to ensure a consistent and reproducible computational environment.
 These Docker images can also be used locally.

 You can download the compendium as a zip from from this URL:
 [master.zip](/archive/master.zip).
 After unzipping, open the `Proj` file